gvwilson/thirdbit/fiction/madica/index.md

 Her father squeezed her shoulder.
 "There's not a lot you can say."

 She nodded.
 "Is it okay if I go outside for a while?
-I want..."
-She gulped back another round of tears.
+I want…" She gulped back another round of tears.
 "I want to fix up the castle we were building."